bgzolab/template/README.md

 3. Visit each URL and convert the content to Markdown
 4. Save each page as a separate Markdown file in domain-specific folders under the "outputs" directory

+## Use Cases

+### Retrieval-Augmented Generation (RAG)

+One of the primary use cases for site-to-md is to prepare content for Retrieval-Augmented Generation (RAG) systems.
+RAG is a technique that enhances Large Language Models (LLMs) by:

+1. **Retrieving** relevant information from a knowledge base of documents
+2. **Augmenting** the model's prompt with this retrieved information
+3. **Generating** responses that incorporate both the model's parametric knowledge and the retrieved context

+By converting website content to Markdown files:

+- Content becomes easily parsable for vector embedding creation
+- Documentation is transformed into a format ideal for chunk-based retrieval
+- Knowledge bases can be kept up-to-date with the latest website information
+- Domain-specific knowledge can be integrated into AI assistants and chatbots

 ## Installation

 ### Prerequisites